jdoleary/Spellmasons/docs/TasksCurrent.md

         - even if it resolves immediately
         - it's the last prediction ones that timeout
         - that's because it makes asyc the flow of card.effect and in castCards card.effect gets fullySimulateForceMovePredictions right after it
-- Revise confusing "Glass Sniper" copy
-- IMPORTANT: The "push" from the bloat explosion seems to be causing a location desync
+- (fixed?)
+IMPORTANT: The "push" from the bloat explosion seems to be causing a location desync
     - This is because the push happens onDeath event and that's not awaited.
     - To reproduce, queue up a Bloat + slash to kill an enemy with another in the blast radius and end your turn before the spell has finished animating
 - bug: loaded from quicksave in multiplayer and got "CAnnot choose upgrade, from player is undefined"
     - This is because save doesn't yet work in multiplayer
 - Ghost archer doesn't come closer??
-- Make summoner summon units to random places
 - poisoner moves too close instead of casting
 - Potential issue when both players are alt-tabbed and server restarts, the chrome one got the disconnected message but the other was on the "resume" menu screen and when I resumed it's stuck because it has the old game data but the server restarted (chrome player started a new game of the same name), and so firefox player has old game state and also cannot ready up because they are already in game.
 - Retro playthrough: